ceres-solver/ceres-solver/docs/source/index.rst

    license

-Ceres Solver is an open source C++ library for modeling and solving large complicated `nonlinear least squares`_ problems.
-It is a feature rich, mature and performant library which has been used in production since 2010.
+Ceres Solver is an open source C++ library for modeling and solving large complicated optimization problem.
+While much of Ceres Solver functionality is aimed at solving `nonlinear least squares`_ problems, it can also solve more general unconstrained optimization problems.
+It is a feature rich, mature and performant library which has been used in production at Google since 2010.

 At Google, Ceres Solver is used to:

 * Estimate the pose of `Street View`_ cars, aircrafts, and satellites.
 * Build 3D models for `PhotoTours`_.